Director of Specialty/Infusion Operations

 The Board of Directors shall establish and set the mission for standing Committees consisting of representatives from member organizations and Association staff.
 Through the leadership of individuals serving on such Committees, the Committees will help fulfill the Association’s strategic objectives in serving its membership.
 The Board of Directors may create new Committees, modify Committee missions and dissolve standing Committees so as to keep Committees aligned with NHIA strategic objectives and changes in the field.
 Standing Member Committees, their missions, and membership will be made available to the public.

-The NHIA CEO or Chairman of the Board may establish ad hoc Interest Groups to meet critical objectives of the association in response to changes in the field and report such establishment to the Board.
+The NHIA CEO or Chair of the Board may establish ad hoc Interest Groups to meet critical objectives of the association in response to changes in the field and report such establishment to the Board.

 The Board Directors may authorize any Officer or Officers, agent or agents, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Association, and such authority may be general or confined to specific instances.
 All checks, drafts, or other orders for the payment of money, notes, or other evidences of indebtedness issued in the name of the Association shall be signed by such Officer or Officers, agent or agents, of the Association in such manner as shall from time to time be determined by resolution of the Board of Directors.